egXcoder/Study-Repository/ci - cd/readme.md

 - The team culture (code review discipline) makes sure people don’t bypass the process.

-## CI / Workflow
+## CI ..
+Workflow or Pipeline

 A workflow is just the set of automated steps your CI/CD system runs when something happens (like pushing code, opening a pull request, or merging to main).

+On GitHub Actions, it’s called a workflow.
+On GitLab, it’s called a pipeline.

 github actions has workflows instructions for different environments ready to be used ..

-workflows are added typically .github/workflows/workflow1.yml
+workflow instructions are added typically into files .github/workflows/workflow1.yml

 on pushing or pull request workflow is triggered and it either success if all steps success or fails is any of step fails